-- Administrative management - A classical management approach that attempted to identify major principles and functions that managers could use to achieve superior organizational performance

-- Henri Fayol, a French mining engineer and executive, published a book summarizing his management experiences. - Fayol identified five functions and 14 principles of management.
-The five functions are planning, organizing, commanding, coordinating, and controlling
+- Fayol advocated administrative management, a classical management approach that attempted to identify major principles and functions that managers could use to achieve superior organizational performance. - He identified five functions and 14 principles of management.
+The five functions are planning, organizing, commanding, coordinating, and controlling.